-- Start monitoring site analytics.
 If you operate an e-commerce business, you should be using a web analytics solution to gain insights into your traffic and marketing effectiveness.
-Google analytics and Google Webmaster Tools are free web-based tools to help even the most novice users navigate analytics with ease.
+Google Analytics and Google Webmaster.
+These free analytics tools to help even the most novice users navigate analytics with ease.

-- Get an instant website report.
-Get a free website analysis and find out where you stand when it comes to your overall score, competition, Google page rank and more.
+Get a free website SEO analysis and find out where you stand when it comes to your overall score, competition, Google page rank and more.

-- Review industry resources, blogs and guides.
-Here are some of the top SEO blogs worth reading to help you make better business decisions when it comes to developing a stronger web presence: SEOmoz Blog, Search Engine Land, Search Engine Watch, Search Engine Journal, Get Elastic, and SEOBook.
+Catch up on some of the top SEO blogs to help you make better business decisions when it comes to developing a stronger web presence: SEOmoz Blog, Search Engine Land, Search Engine Watch, Search Engine Journal, Get Elastic, and SEOBook are great resources.

 © YFS Magazine.
 All Rights Reserved.
 Copying prohibited.
 All material is protected by U.S. and international copyright laws.
 Unauthorized reproduction or distribution of this material is prohibited.
 Sharing of this material under Attribution-NonCommercial-NoDerivatives 4.0 International terms, listed here, is permitted.